alyulina/dominance-reversal/code/README.md

 This folder contains the code used to generate figures in `../figures`, as well as the output data in `../data`.

-Briefly, this code simulates the evolution of malathion resistance in our mesocosm experiments under the viability selection model<sup>1,2</sup>.
+Briefly, the code in `viability_selection_model.ipynb` simulates the evolution of malathion resistance in our mesocosm experiments under the viability selection model<sup>1,2</sup>.
 It also estimates the fitness costs and dominance of malathion resistance that are consistend with the frequency dynamics observed in both populations.

 #### Viability selection model